NM2/smartie-doc/index.md

 The time-based section displays graphs that show the evolution of the network traffic on the SmarTIE platform over time.
 It's particularly useful in showing spikes of abnormal network traffic.
 This view features the following types of graphs:

 *   **Stacked area chart:** a graph used to represent cumulated totals over time.
-It shows trends over time among related attributes.
-The stacked area chart is like the line chart except that the area below the plotted line is filled in with color to indicate volume.
+It shows trends over time among related attributes
-*   **Line chart:** a graph used to represent average values of QoS metrics over time.
+*   **Line chart:** a graph used to represent average values of QoS metrics over time

 This view depends on which probe and aggregation criterion have been chosen.
 The time-based view shows six charts based on the selection of probes and aggregation criteria used.
 These charts can be classified in:

-*   **Volume:** three stacked area charts that show the volume of observed network traffic, in both directions (upstream and downstream), in terms of bytes, packets and flows per aggregation criterion value (e.g. applications) during the considered interval (by default two hours)
+*   **Volume:** three stacked area charts that show the volume of observed network traffic, in both directions (upstream and downstream), in terms of bytes, packets and flows per aggregation criterion value (e.g. applications) during the considered interval.
-*   **Round Trip Time:** a line chart that shows the average round trip time per aggregation criterion value over time during the considered interval
+*   **Round Trip Time:** a line chart that shows the average round trip time per aggregation criterion value over time during the considered interval.
-*   **Throughput:** two line charts that show the average upstream and downstream throughput over time per aggregation criterion value during the considered interval
+*   **Throughput:** two line charts that show the average upstream and downstream throughput over time per aggregation criterion value during the considered interval.

 As shown in the following images, data resolution is reported on the top bar of each graph.
-The resolution depends directly on the time interval chosen and it becomes bigger as the time interval becomes wider.

-Below an example of a stacked area chart (Traffic Volume) and a line chart (Round Trip Time).
+The resolution directly depends on the chosen time interval and it becomes higher as the time interval becomes wider.
+In the images below it is available an example of a stacked area chart (Traffic Volume) and a line chart (Round Trip Time).

 ![stacked-area-example](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/stacked-area.png)